BIO

 This enquiry tries to organise the ever-expanding inflation of images, information, and the material/stuff, through collage, drawing, and sometimes three-dimensional objects, bringing new meaning to the lack of coherence.
 The rearrangement of discarded materials proposes new alliances in which the object is no longer separate from the body but part of a larger continued space.
 A sort of viscous mesh in which the parts become bigger and as zoetic as the whole.

 We may have mastered the superficial space of our immediate environment but remain oblivious to the intimacy of its complexities.
 The question continually being asked is of perceived reality and the meanings of its materiality and nature.
-I am concerned with the possibilities of where human perception and experience really transpire and how we can lay to rest many of the mythologies created by the political isms including the latest technologically led capitalist consumer society.
+I am concerned with the possibilities of where human perception and experience really transpire and how we can lay to rest, many of the mythologies created by minds trapped in isms, including the technologically led capitalist consumer society of today.

 Main / Solo Art Exhibitions